JDoelger/InfluenzaFitnessInference/notes/notes.md

 - storing of results in pypet file didn't work yet, so far I am working with the stored intermediate results

+# log April 10 (inference and manuscript outline)
+- when using each observed sequence at each time step as independent sample, the inference gives poorer results (correlations) than when using each observed unique sequence (strain) at each time as a sample (as before)
+- when weighting the feature matrix of each strain with its observation count, the inference also gives poorer results (correlations) than when using the previous approach without weighting
+- therefore I have more confidence in the inference approach that I used so far

 # To Do (March 29 - ):